Binance Market Update (2022-08-11)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ANKR, STMX, and BTCST, up by 52%, 27%, and 26%, respectively.
+Market outperformers include ANKR, BTCST, and UNFI, up by 42%, 27%, and 24%, respectively.

 Top stories of the day: